 If you're elected, you'll receive support to understand your role and be successful.
-Both your council and the NSW Government will provide some training for you.
+Both your council and the NSW Government will provide training for you.
+Local Government NSW also runs a series of induction courses and professional development training throughout the council term.

 Councils meet some expenses and provide other tools to help councillors carry out their role.
-Expenses can include training, conferences, travel, telephone and care for dependants such as children.
-Other tools can include computers and other office equipment to use on council business.
+Expenses can include training, conferences, travel, telephone and care for dependents such as children.
+Other tools can include computers and office equipment to use on council business.
 Councils can also provide support to help councillors who have a disability or other special needs.

-Councillors also receive an annual fee from the council based on a fee range set each year by the Local Government Remuneration Tribunal.
+Councillors receive an annual fee from the council based on a range set each year by the Local Government Remuneration Tribunal.

 The fee is counted as income for tax purposes.
-From 1 July 2022, councillors may also receive a superannuation contribution payment from their council in addition to their fee.
+Councillors may also receive a superannuation contribution payment from their council in addition to their fee.